Opera Mini Free Download For Windows 7 32 Bit Latest Filehippo

 Windows Phone, Nokia, BlackBerry

 It's not super popular in the US and not even our favorite messaging app, but you can't ignore the 800-pound messaging gorilla that is WhatsApp—since it was purchased by Facebook for almost $20 billion and it has over a billion users worldwide.
 It offers end-to-end encryption, has animated GIF support, group chat for up to 256 people, document sharing, voice and video calls, one-tap voice messages, and a Web-based interface you access by scanning a QR code with the app on your mobile device.
-It recently added macOS and Windows desktop versions.
+It recently added

 Read our review of WhatApp Messenger (for iPhone) and then check out Essential WhatsApp Tips for Chat Fans.